 WordPress lets you notify dozens of update services automatically …

-(You can notify dozens of update services automatically with WordPress!)
+(Notify dozens of update services automatically!)

 Note: If you need help setting up the list of ping services on your site, we recommend using a professional web services provider.
 You can find professional WordPress service providers in our WordPress Services Directory.

-(Global Settings – Reading Settings)
+(Global Settings – Reading Settings Section)

 Although the settings in this section are mostly concerned with how users engage with content on your site, you have the option to allow notifications to blogs linked to from your content, and to allow link notifications from other blogs (pingbacks and trackbacks).
 This can work for you, but it can also drive bad traffic in the form of SPAM comments …

-(Global Settings – Discussion Settings)
+(Settings Menu – Discussion Settings)

-WordPress Security Plugins – Blog Defender
+Security Plugins – Blog Defender

 WordPress SEO Plugins – Yoast SEO

-WordPress SEO plugins help drive traffic by making your web content easy for search engines like Google to find and index …
+WordPress SEO plugins help drive more traffic by making your website more search engine friendly …

-A plugin like Yoast SEO can significantly improve your SEO.
-Properly configured, the Yoast SEO plugin not only makes your web pages easier for search engines like Google and Bing to find, crawl and index, it also lets you configure how your content will show up in Google’s search results and social media pages, e.g. Twitter, Facebook, and GooglePlus.
+A plugin like Yoast SEO can significantly improve your website’s SEO.
+Once properly configured, this plugin not only makes your web pages easier for search engines like Google to find, classify and index, it allows you to configure how your content will show up in Google’s search results and social media sites Facebook, Twitter, and Google+.